Goldfish: History

 During the Tang dynasty (AD 618–907), it was popular to raise carp in ornamental ponds and water gardens.
 A natural genetic mutation produced gold (actually yellowish orange) rather than silver coloration.
 People began to selectively breed the gold variety instead of the silver variety, keeping them in ponds or other bodies of water.
 On special occasions at which guests were expected, they would be moved to a much smaller container for display.

 By the Song dynasty (AD 960–1279), the selective domestic breeding of goldfish was firmly established.
 In 1162, the empress of the Song dynasty ordered the construction of a pond to collect the red and gold variety.
 By this time, people outside the imperial family were forbidden to keep goldfish of the gold (yellow) variety, yellow being the imperial color.
-The occurrence of other colors (apart from red and gold) was first recorded in 1276.

 During the Ming dynasty (1368–1644), goldfish also began to be raised indoors, which permitted selection for mutations that would not be able to survive in ponds.
 The first occurrence of -tailed goldfish was recorded in the Ming dynasty.
 In 1603, goldfish were introduced to Japan.
 In 1611, goldfish were introduced to Portugal and from there to other parts of Europe.

 During the 1620s, goldfish were highly regarded in southern Europe because of their metallic scales, and symbolized good luck and fortune.
 It became a tradition for married men to give their wives a goldfish on their first anniversary, as a symbol for the prosperous years to come.
 This tradition quickly died, as goldfish became more available, losing their status.
 Goldfish were first introduced to North America around 1850 and quickly became popular in the United States.
+The largest breeder in the late 19th and early 20th century was Henry Bishop of Baltimore (1837-1907), known as the "Gold Fish King", his farms sold more than 1 million goldfish a year, it was believed to be the largest goldfish operation in the world.

 Biology

 Taxonomy

 There has been considerable debate about the taxonomy of the goldfish.
 Previously, the goldfish was believed to be either a subspecies of the crucian carp (Carassius carassius), or of the Prussian carp (Carassius gibelio).
 However, modern genetic sequencing has suggested otherwise, and that modern goldfish are domesticated varieties of C. auratus that are native to Southern China.
 C. auratus are differentiated from other Carassius species by several characteristics.
 C. auratus have a more pointed snout, while the snout of C. carassius is well rounded.
-C. gibelio often has a grayish/greenish color, while crucian carp are always golden bronze.
+C. gibelio often has a grayish or greenish color, while crucian carp are always golden bronze.
 Juvenile crucian carp have a black spot on the base of the tail, which disappears with age.
 In C. auratus, this tail spot is never present.
 C. auratus have fewer than 31 scales along the lateral line, while crucian carp have 33 scales or more.

 Goldfish can hybridize with some other Carassius species of carp.
 Koi and common carp may also interbreed with goldfish to produce sterile hybrids.